It is like a barber’s chair that fits all buttocks,Shakespeare (All’s Well That Ends Well, II.2)

 - Features such as “bot analytics” will wither away.
 At present they offer some form of measurement against the “old manual way”.
 All business data can and should be held in business software systems and not in workflow management systems.

 - The use of paper-based and scanned-image documents for B2B will massively decline with the increase in online self-service applications and verticalised SaaS applications.
-The use of RPA as a sling-shot for OCR will end.
+The use of OCR as a slingshot for RPA will end.

 - Almost all the features of contemporary RPA products (including ‘bot’ management) will become commoditised and freely available.